alvesgf16/learning-journal/README.md

 - Offers many services without necessarily being Microsoft
 - Offers very simple and direct integration with Microsoft tools
 - Ease of migrating on-premises Microsoft tools to the cloud

+## Resource groups

+- Group items for a specific project to facilitate navigation
+  - All used resources are displayed when clicking on the group
+- Use grouping for cost estimation of a project
+  - Access the console to search the group for the estimated project value
+- To remove all resources after finishing a project, select the resource group and delete it
+  - No need to remove resources one by one

+### Creating a resource group

+- Subscription
+- Resource group name
+- Region
+- Tags

 ## Azure CLI